 A close up of an image from the Codex Mendoza.
 The image comes from a larger picture which showed all the items paid in tribute to Tenochtitlan by one of their vassal states.
 Two small mushrooms protrude from the fleur-de-lis shaped flower in a clay olla (pot).

-and once in the cup held by the God.
 This image from the Codex Telleriano-Remensis also shows a similar fleur-de-lis image as that in the Codex Mendoza.

 The cup being held may denote the consumption of “teoctli” or “divine pulque”.
 This was a variety of pulque which had been infused with different varieties of hallucinogenic plants.
 This drink was said to be given to those about to be sacrificed to make them more docile (1) and go to the sacrificial altar more willingly.

 - as an aside yauhtli (or Tagetes lucida – pericón) was powdered and fashioned into a form of snuff which was blown into the faces of those about to be sacrificed for the same purpose.

 An image carved into the base of the statue of Xochipilli seems to be that of a flower composed of the cross-sections of mushrooms.
 This cross-section image of the musroom can also bee seen in toponyms (place name glyphs) of aztec villages/towns.

 These glyphs show the mushroom cap in cross-section, with the lower image showing them sitting atop the glyph “tepec/tepetl” for hill/mountain.
 This hill glyph is demonstrated in three dimesional form in the photo below of a carving for Chapultepec “Grasshopper hill” found outside the Museo Nacional de Antropología in Mexico City.